WICG/html-in-canvas/README.md

 Similar methods are added for 3D contexts: `WebGLRenderingContext.texElementImage2D` and `copyElementImageToTexture`.

 ### 3. The `onpaint` event
 An `onpaint` event is added to `canvas` and fires if the rendering of any canvas children has changed.
 This event fires just after intersection observer steps have run during [update-the-rendering](https://html.spec.whatwg.org/#update-the-rendering).
 The event contains a list of the canvas children which have changed.
-Because CSS transforms on canvas children are ignored for rendering, changing the transform does not cause `onpaint` to fire, preventing an infinite loop.
+Because CSS transforms on canvas children are ignored for rendering, changing the transform does not cause `onpaint` to fire in the next frame.

 To support application patterns which update every frame, a new `requestPaint()` function is added which will cause `onpaint` to fire once, even if no children have changed (analagous to `requestAnimationFrame()`).